RedPitaya/Documentation/appsFeatures/multichannel/multichannel.rst

 There are two ways to achieve clock and trigger synchronisation across multiple Red Pitaya boards:

 1. **Red Pitaya Click Shield Synchronisation** - multiple *External clock* Red Pitaya boards synchronised with Click Shields.
 Minimal clock and trigger delay and jitter.
-#. **Red Pitaya X-Channel system** - one primary and multiple secondary Red Pitaya boards connected into a daisy chain with SATA (Gen 1) or USB-C (Gen 2) cables.
+#. **Red Pitaya X-Channel system** - one primary and multiple secondary Red Pitaya boards connected into a daisy chain with SATA (Original Gen) or USB-C (Gen 2) cables.
 Clock and trigger edges degrade slightly with each additional board in the chain.

 The synchronized boards can be controlled as any normal Red Pitaya board.
 However, remote control from a computer is usually preferred to as it allows for more flexibility and easier control of multiple boards from the same program.